Marathon runners running around lake

 We're calling it: Adelaide is one of the most underrated cities in the country.
 The South Australian capital punches well above its weight with its stunning walks, top-notch wineries and unexpected water adventures.
 Whether you're visiting for a quick weekend away or an extended stay, you'll leave wishing you'd booked a few extra nights.

-🖼️ Adelaide's best galleries and museums
+🖼️ The best galleries and museums in Adelaide

 ⭐️ The best hotels in Adelaide